 JACQUELINE R. M. A. MAASCH

 I am advised by Dr. Fei Wang, Dr. Volodymyr Kuleshov, and Dr. Kyra Gan.
 I am affiliated with the Weill Cornell Medicine Institute of AI for Digital Health.
 Formally, my concentrations are in artificial intelligence, scientific computing, and applied probability and statistics.
-Previously, I explored causal reasoning evaluation and elicitation in LLMs as a research intern at Microsoft Research Cambridge.
+Previously, I explored LLM reasoning as a research intern at Microsoft Research Cambridge.

 I will be entering the job market in Fall 2025 / Spring 2026.
 If you are interested in collaborating, please reach out.